Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 - [Retry strategies](https://training.nextflow.io/2.1.1/advanced/configuration/#retry-strategies)
 - [Dynamic directives](https://training.nextflow.io/2.1.1/advanced/configuration/#dynamic-directives)

-The same concepts of configuring resources will apply here, aim to fit the appropriate queues/partitions, but will require addtional benchmarking.
-This is worthwhile if developing and running high-throughput workflows.
+The same resource optimisation and configuration concepts that we have covered in this workshop continue to apply here: perform benchmarking with your data on the target HPC, monitor resource usage, and configure optimal resources to best suit the underlying hardware of the most suited queue/partition.
+As always, note that the development time for this optimsiation will be increased, however the time spent is particularly worthwhile if developing and running high-throughput workflows, for example cancer population studies where very high sequencing depth, 2 or more samples per patient, and large patient cohorts, are often involved.

 ## 2.5.4 Summary

-Recall that we do not always want to parallelise everything.
-There are reasons to avoid this due to the data set or analysis requiring data be analysed as a whole, or computational reasons where processes become less efficient.
+Recall that it is not always biologically valid to parallelise everything, and embarassingly parallel workflows need to be benchmarked to find the sweet spot where speedup has not introduced a large increase in sevice unit cost due to declining CPU efficiency.

-These are some strategies to consider for your own pipelines.
-Run benchmarks, identify long-running or inefficent processes and consider which one of these approaches are supported by the tools (multi-threading), or can be split and processed in parallel.
+Once you have your workflow running on HPC, reviewing the custom trace and resource monitoring files can help identify long-running or inefficent processes that can benefit from optimisation.
+Explore whether these tasks can benefit from multi-threading or scatter-gather parallelism.
+Always use parallel by sample in your Nextflow workflows (never loops!) and only analyse all samples in one job when the nature of the task is to combine/co-analyse all data at once.